 All Saints Ryde

-The majority of the Music Vocal and all the Music Instrumental classes are held in All Saints’ Church.
+Some of the Music Vocal and the Music Instrumental classes are held in All Saints’ Church.
 It is a large church with 500 pews, suitable for the large numbers of performers and spectators that are at some sessions, the Primary School Choir classes usually being particularly well attended (around 180 children performed in each of the two days the one class was held over in 2018).
 There are good toilet facilities and some limited parking.

 All Saints’ Church, Ryde is a parish church in the Church of England located in Ryde, Isle of Wight.
 The building is a landmark of the Island, the spire being visible from many places around the Isle of Wight – and indeed from the mainland – projecting beyond the skyline.
 All Saints’ is sometimes referred to as the “Cathedral of the Island” It is a Grade II* listed building, formally listed on 24 October 1950.

 The church was built between 1868 and 1872 by the architect George Gilbert Scott.
 The spire was an addition of 1881/82.